Ready to invest?

 E.g. an unregistered group, a family group or group of friends E.g. a registered co-operative society, community benefit society, charity or limited company |

-Interest is earned on total investments of £250 and over annually from 2027 onwards |
+| Interest | Your choice of 0%, 1%, or 2% | Interest is earned on total investments of £250 and over annually from 2027 onwards |

-Withdrawals at 2.5% of shares per annum, with an annual ceiling across all the Society’s community shares of £5,000, rising to £9,000 in 2029.
+| Capital withdrawals | Can be requested from year 2029 onwards | Withdrawals at 2.5% of shares per annum, with an annual ceiling across all the Society’s community shares of £5,000, rising to £9,000 in 2029.
 All subject to Board approval |

-* This share offer MUST close by the stated date at the latest so that we can draw down £25,000 match equity investment from the Booster Fund, if this is approved.
+* This share offer must close by the stated date at the latest so that we can draw down £25,000 match equity investment from the Booster Fund, if this is approved.
 Nevertheless, in the event that we are short of one of our targets or do not get the level of grants or Booster Fund equity investment, the Board reserves the right to extend the offer for a period of up to three months.

 In line with previous share offers, we are imposing a maximum share of £15,000 for any one shareholder, other than the Booster Fund, which would be an institutional investor.